We will deliver a massive simplification of the tax system by introducing flat taxes and abolishing many smaller taxes.

 Basic rate Income Tax and National Insurance Contributions must be replaced with an Education Tax and Health Tax.
 Initially these should be set at 22% and 10% of income respectively, making a total flat tax rate of 32%, the same as the current combined rates of basic rate Income Tax and Employees National Insurance Contributions.
 The level of the flat taxes will be determined by the funding needs of education and health policies.

 Using 2022-23 figures, tax would only be due on income above £12,600.
 The next £5,000 of income would be disregarded for people with one child, with a further deduction of £2,000 for each subsequent child.
 A family with two children would not pay any income based tax until earnings passed £19,600, rising to £32,200 if both parents worked.

 All adults over 30 would be required to complete a simple tax return, confirming their income from employment and disclosing any additional income.
 In return, they will be automatically entered for a national tax lottery, with a weekly top prize of £10m.
 Prize winners would undergo a full audit of their tax affairs before receiving their winnings.

 Removing allowances and broadening the tax base will reduce the scope for tax evasion and avoidance.
 With the exemption of the child disregard and interest on savings, all income would be subject to tax.
 To help cut the tax burden on most people, we should also consider a “rich” or “wealth” tax on those with assets of over £10m.

-Consistent with our intention to allow people to keep more of their own money and to give a better deal from government, the Peoples Party fiscal policies will cut the burden of taxation from the current 35% of GNP to nearer 30%.
-This level is widely accepted as being optimum for the delivery of both good government and economic growth.
+We must cut the burden of taxation from over 35% of GDP to less than 30%.
+This level is widely accepted as being optimum to finance the delivery of good government and to secure sustained economic growth.